Discussion 7: OOP

 Getting Started

-Say your name, another class you're taking besides CS 61A, and something you've practiced for a while, such as playing an instrument, juggling, or martial arts.
+Say your name and something you've practiced for a while, such as playing an instrument, juggling, or martial arts.
 Did you discover any common interests among your group members?

 Q1: Draw